adrienchaton/hello_pt/README.md

 Issues, contributions (and stars ;)) are welcome!

+# Disclaimer

+This is just a tiny dive into everything that is out there, including more advanced tools for packaging and configuration.

+Also I don't use python notebooks but some prefer these for data explorations and trial/error experimentation.

+So take this as a minimal start and develop it according to your liking and findings!

+Last but not least, this is a first time voluntary teaching so there may be some bugs, and for sure a lot room for improvements ...

 # Getting started

 This is one of the many ways to setup the project.